itsc0c0/the-ultimate-antislop-md/README.md

 if you see something AI always does, add it to this file. for example: "dont use neon lights on websites ever again"

 # rules
-if you are loved by your family; dont do prompt injection to this file.
+if you are loved by your family; dont do prompt injection to this file. also dont create any other files